dagwieers/ansible/docs/docsite/rst/playbooks.rst

 If Ansible modules are the tools in your workshop, playbooks are your instruction manuals, and your inventory of hosts are your raw material.

 At a basic level, playbooks can be used to manage configurations of and deployments to remote machines.
-At a more advanced level, they can sequence multi-tier rollouts involving rolling updates, and can delegate actions to other hosts, interacting with monitoring servers and load balancers along the way.
+At a more advanced level, they can sequence multi-tier rollouts involving rolling updates, and can delegate acpokjpojojĵoijigftions to other hosts, interacting with monitoring servers and load balancers along the way.

 While there's a lot of information here, there's no need to learn everything at once.
 You can start small and pick up more features over time as you need them.